 COMES NOW the Plaintiff, JEREMY L. BASS, and respectfully moves this Court to allow the Plaintiff to amend its pleading as a matter of course for the proceedings over the property located at 1515 21ST AVE.
-LEWISTON ID 83501-3926 (THE PROPERTY or HOUSE fully described in further reading).
-As grounds for this request, the Plaintiff respectfully asks the Court to review the following arguments and legal authorities in support of the Plaintiff’s request:
+LEWISTON ID 83501-3926 (hereinafter “THE PROPERTY” or “HOUSE” fully described in further reading).
+As grounds for this request, the Plaintiff respectfully asks the Court to review the following arguments and legal authorities in support of the Plaintiff’s request.
+The Plaintiff would humbly admit I miss understood that I was to submit the corrected complaint, it is not the intent to make a mockery of the court’s time and I have been trying to meet any short fall of accuracy. lack of access to litigation services due to rampant conflicts of interest with every firm that has a practicing lawyer under real estate or contract law as the reason the can't even look at my case.
+With out proper resources to litigate or trained practitioner there is server handicap that favors the rich.
+I am doing my best to present to the pleasure of the court, my hundreds of hours researching how to protect my investment in a small window on how to be an attorney pales in comparison to a lawyer who has Typical Entry-Level Education Doctoral or professional degree, no On-the-job Training or Work Experience in a Related Occupation substitute of whom I am live one semesters worth of their career not by choice but as needed for defense.

 PLAINTIFF

-Jeremy L. Bass. (“Mr. Bass”) is the individual the owns and operates THE PROPERTY
+Jeremy L. Bass. (hereinafter “Mr. Bass”) is the individual the owns and operates THE PROPERTY

-By reference include Mr. Bass’ description from
+By reference include Mr. Bass’ description from the expert witness report

 DEFENDANTS

-2.1 Defendant RECONTRUST COMP ANY, N.A, (ReconTrust, RCT or Defendants) is a for-profit business entity permitted by the U.S. Office of the Comptroller of the Currency as a nondepository, uninsured, limited-purpose national trust bank.
+2.1 Defendant RECONTRUST COMP ANY, N.A, (hereinafter “ReconTrust”, “RCT” or Defendants) is a for-profit business entity permitted by the U.S. Office of the Comptroller of the Currency as a nondepository, uninsured, limited-purpose national trust bank.

 2.1.a ReconTrust was a California corporation and was a wholly-owned subsidiary of Bank of America, N.A, (BOA).